malbacR: A Vignette Pertaining to Unfiltered Data

 To correct for batch effects using range, power, and pareto scaling,

-we use the functions bc_range
+we use the functions bc_range, bc_power, and

-respectively.
+bc_pareto respectively.
 All three of these functions simply

-simply take the parameter omicsData
+simply take the parameter omicsData which is the S3 data

-object that is compatible within pmartR
+object that is compatible within pmartR.

 These scaling methods are ran using log2 abundance values that have not been normalized.